 6. Xpu-ha Beach

 We’ve been to Mexico seven times and we feel Xpu-ha is the best beach in Mexico – public beach or not.
 Xpu-ha is a long, beautiful walkable beach along a subtle cove.
-Despite there being a couple of resorts on Xpu-ha beach, it felt practically deserted compared to the busyness of Playa del Carmen beaches.
+Despite there being a couple of resorts on Xpu-ha beach, it felt practically deserted compared to the crowds on the public beaches in Playa del Carmen.

 The waves were typically quite small at Xpu-ha beach, even on windy days, and the water remains shallow for a long time.
 Our kids enjoyed the novelty of being so far from shore and still being able to touch.